Rock and Roll Hall of Fame & Museum

 Great Lakes Science Center

-One of 10 museums in the country with a NASA affiliation, Great Lakes goes deep in space with rockets and moon stones, as well as...
+One of 10 museums in the country with a NASA affiliation, Great Lakes goes deep in space with rockets, moon stones and the 1973 Apollo...

 The storied submarine USS Cod saw action in WWII.
 You're free to climb through it, tight spaces, ladders and all, while listening to...